refactoring-ai/Data-Collection/README.md

 * [Docker](https://docs.docker.com/engine/install/)
 * [Docker-compose](https://docs.docker.com/compose/install/)

-### Compiling the tool
+### Compiling and building the tool

-Use Maven: `mvn clean compile`.
+To compile: Use Maven: `mvn clean compile`.
 Or just import it via IntelliJ; it will know what to do.

+To generate executable jars, run `mvn clean package -DskipTests`

 If you want to export a jar file and run it somewhere else, just do `mvn clean package`.
 A .jar file will be created under the `target/` folder.
 You can use this jar to run the tool manually.

-To run the tests please run a local mariaDB database instance, for details see `src/main/test/java/integration/DataBaseInfor for details`.
+To run the tests please run a local mariaDB database instance, for details see `src/main/test/java/integration/DataBaseInfo for details`.

 ## Running via Docker